Last Updated on 06/04/2023

-From this section, the Castle Road leaves the Neckar valley and runs parallel to the A6 autobahn towards Nuremberg.
-The three main attractions along this stretch are Sinsheim, Schwäbisch Hall and Rothenburg ob der Tauber.
-Along the way, there are also a few small unknown places worth a visit.
+From this section the Castle Road leaves the Neckar Valley and runs parallel to the A6 Autobahn towards Nuremberg.
+The three main attractions on this section are Sinsheim, Schwäbisch Hall and Rothenburg ob der Tauber.
+There are also a few smaller, lesser-known places along the way that are worth a visit.
+We also take a look at what’s to the south of the A6 Autobahn, covering the section from the Odenwald to the Black Forest and the region around Stuttgart.
+Top attraction is here Maulbronn.

 #Castle Road